-The award document is preprinted with your agency's government executive" name and address.
-If this information is incorrect or has changed, please update your "Agency Contacts" online at https://portal.cops.usdoj.gov.
-If the government official has changed since the time of application, please have the current government executive for your agency sign the award document.
-Be sure to familiarize yourself with all terms, conditions, and requirements of your award before signing the award document.
-To officially accept your award, please electronically sign the award document within 90 days of the date shown on the award congratulatory letter.
-Print and retain a copy of all pages of the award document, award terms and conditions, the Financial Clearance Memorandum (FCM), and if applicable, the award document supplement for your records.
+If your Authorized Representative 1 and 2 have changed since the time of application, the Entity Administrator (EA) will need to update the Authorized Representative 1 and 2 in JustGrants.
+Be sure to familiarize yourself with all terms, conditions, and requirements of your award before accepting the award.
+To officially accept your award, the authorized representatives electronically sign the award document within 45 days of the announcement date.
+Print and retain a copy of all pages of the award document, award terms and conditions, award financial information, and award attachments for your records.